mlund/SI-anomalous_salt/README.md

 # Electronic Notebook: Anomalous Salt Dependence Reveals an Interplay of Attractive and Repulsive Electrostatic Interactions in α-synuclein Fibril Formation

+This is supporting information for the theoretical parts of the research article https://doi.org/10.1017/qrd.2020.7

 ## Layout

 Description of the directory layout.

+- `monte-carlo/` Metropolis-Hastings Monte Carlo output data and analysis
-- `simple-mode/` Illustrates a simple electrostatic model
+- `simple-model/` Illustrates a simple electrostatic model

 ## Requirements